telerik/ajax-docs/controls/scriptmanager/encrypt-telerik-webresource-querystring.md

 # Encrypt Telerik WebResource Querystring

-You can choose to encrypt the querystring parameters that the Telerik WebResource request has in order to make them unreadable for a third party inspecting the network traffic.
+You can choose to encrypt the querystring parameters that the Telerik WebResource request has in order to make them unreadable for a third party inspecting the network traffic as of Q3 2015.

 This feature affects **RadScriptManager** and the **Telerik.Web.UI.WebResoruce.axd** handler.